ncsa/bhr-client-exabgp/README.md

-BHR Client that uses [ExaBGP](https://github.com/Exa-Networks/exabgp)
+BHR Block manager that uses [ExaBGP](https://github.com/Exa-Networks/exabgp)

 See the example configuration files in examples/